daddel80/notepadpp-multireplace/README.md

 ### Bash Script Export
 - Exports Find and Replace strings into a runnable script, aiming to encapsulate the full functionality of the plugin in the script.
 However, due to differences in tooling, complete compatibility cannot be guaranteed.
 - This feature intentionally does not support the value `\0` in the Extended Option to avoid escalating environment tooling requirements.

+### Multilingual UI Support
+The MultiReplace plugin offers a multilingual UI, enabling navigation in various languages through adjustments in the `languages.ini` file within the plugin's configuration directory:
+- `%APPDATA%\Notepad++\plugins\config\MultiReplace\languages.ini`

+This file enables users to select or customize the UI language settings, enhancing the accessibility and usability of the plugin for non-English speakers.